Biography of Nina Burri

 A further great dream has been fulfilled by the contortionist:

 From March till November 2013 she is on tour for a season with the Swiss National Circus Knie.
-And right after that prestigious contract, Nina will be the main character in the new show "Circus" of swiss popstar and entertainer DJ BoBo.
-World premiere in Germany, November 22nd 2013, followed by a tour with over 25 shows in May 2014.
+And right after that prestigious contract, Nina appeared as main character in the new show "Circus" of swiss popstar and entertainer DJ BoBo.
+The world premiere was in Germany, November 22nd 2013, followed by a tour with over 25 shows in May 2014.